leightonmanningQA/ims-demo/README.md

 ### Unit Tests

-Unit testing tests parts of the program to check they are correct and working.
+Unit testing is a software testing method by which individual units of source code—sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures—are tested to determine whether they are fit for use.

 ```
 Right click on the testing portion of the project serc/test/java and click run as Junit Test.